hyperjumptech/monika/docs/src/pages/guides/examples.md

 }
 ```

-In the configuration above, "Probing Github" probe will execute a GET request to `https://github.com`.
-If there are no triggered alerts such as `status-not-2xx` or `response-time-greater-than-200-ms`, it will execute a GET request to `https://github.com/hyperjumptech`.
+In the configuration above, Monika will first check `https://github.com/` then `https://github.com/hyperjumptech`.
+If the status code of `https://github.com/` is not 2xx (e.g., 200, 201), Monika **will not** check `https://github.com/hyperjumptech`.

 If there is a case where executing GET request to `https://github.com` triggered an alert, the next request will not be executed.